ORC Week 6 – DIY Cane Headboard Build

 Size Does Matter

-Once all sides have been stapled, take scissors to trim the excess fabric.
+Once all sides have been stapled, use scissors to trim the excess fabric.
 You want to cut it off just inside the edge of the frame.
 If you cut it too close to the inside of the frame, the wood won’t be able to hold the fabric quite as tight.
 You also don’t want it to be hanging off the outside edge at all.
-If it’s hanging out, it’s harder to make the pieces flush when assembling them all together.
+If it’s hanging out, it’s harder to make the pieces flush when assembling.

 After the glue is down, lay the piece of pine on top and nail it into place.
 Again, make sure you’re using the correct size nail!
 Our very first frame was a bust because the nail came through the front.
 Not cool for our floors either.

-20 Replies to “ORC Week 6 – DIY Cane Headboard”
+20 Replies to “ORC Week 6 – DIY Cane Headboard Build”

 1. Ok … this headboard is freaking awesome Annie!
 I’m so happy you guys stuck with it because this is looking so good!
 It pairs nicely with the white walls and neutral bedding!